There was a restaurant in Kits, it’s long gone now, I was so hooked on their sweet potato fries I was convinced they put something in them.

 - Pour mixture over the potatoes and toss until potatoes are evenly coated

-- Place potatoes in a single layer on line baking sheet
+- Place potatoes in a single layer on lined baking sheet

 - Remove from oven and serve with freshly ground black pepper